saman749/corteva_challenge/README.md

 - Robust optimization method using `pulp`.
 - Robust optimization method using `pyomo`.
 - Two-stage stochastic programming method using `mpi-sppy`.
+- Two-stage stochastic programming method using `mpi-sppy` with substitution.

 The results are stored in a dataframe called `out` for different values of `max_capacity`, `macro`, and `sub`.